 OWASP IoT Security Testing Guide

-The OWASP IoT Security Testing Guide provides a comprehensive methodology for penetration tests in the IoT field offering flexibility to adapt innovations and developments on the IoT market while still ensuring comparability of test results.
-The guide provides an understanding of communication between manufacturers and operators of IoT devices as well as penetration testing teams that’s facilitated by establishing a common terminology.
+The OWASP IoT Security Testing Guide (ISTG) provides a comprehensive methodology for penetration tests in the IoT field, offering flexibility to adapt innovations, and developments in the IoT market while still ensuring comparability of test results.
+This guide provides an understanding of communication between manufacturers and operators of IoT devices, facilitated by establishing a common terminology.
+Its methodology, underlying models, and the catalog of test cases present tools that can be used separately and in conjunction with each other.

 Contributions